AresIntrepid/mancala/README.md

 2. **Distribute Stones**: Stones are distributed counter-clockwise, one per pit
 3. **Your Mancala**: When passing your Mancala, drop a stone in it
 4. **Skip Opponent's Mancala**: Never drop stones in opponent's Mancala

-**User Interface**:
-- Visual representation of the Mancala board with labeled pits (A1-A6, B1-B6) and Mancalas (A, B)
-- Graphical display of individual stones (not just numbers)
-- Style selection screen with at least two distinct board styles
-- Click-based pit selection for gameplay
-- Undo functionality with constraints (max 3 undos per turn, no consecutive undos without a move)

-**Game Rules**:
-- Counter-clockwise stone distribution
-- Skipping opponent's Mancala
-- Free turn when landing in own Mancala
-- Stone capture from opposite pits
-- End-game detection and winner determination

 **Special Rules**:
 - **Free Turn**: Landing your last stone in your Mancala grants another turn